syncfusion-content/blazor-docs/blazor/chat-ui/templates.md

 ## Typing indicator template

-You can use the `TypingUsersTemplate` property to customize the display of users currently typing in the chat.
+You can use the `TypingUsersTemplate` tag to customize the display of users currently typing in the chat.
 It allows for styling and positioning of the typing indicator, enhancing the user experience.
 The template context includes `Users`.

 ## Suggestion template

-You can use the `SuggestionTemplate` property to customize the quick reply suggestions that appear above the input field.
+You can use the `SuggestionTemplate` tag to customize the quick reply suggestions that appear above the input field.
 Templates here can help create visually appealing and functional suggestion layouts.
 The template context includes `Suggestions` and `Index` items.

 ## Footer template

-You can use the `FooterTemplate` property to customize the default footer area and manage message send actions with a personalized design.
+You can use the `FooterTemplate` tag to customize the default footer area and manage message send actions with a personalized design.
 This flexibility allows users to create unique footers that meet their specific needs.